Nolan Gorman Player Props: Cardinals vs. Rangers

 Nolan Gorman At The Plate

-- Gorman has 51 hits, which is tops among St. Louis hitters this season, while batting .274 with 24 extra-base hits.
+- Gorman leads St. Louis with 51 hits, batting .268 this season with 24 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks 48th in batting average, 35th in on-base percentage, and seventh in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 56th, his on-base percentage ranks 46th, and he is 10th in the league in slugging.

+- Gorman has reached base via a hit in 38 games this season (of 56 played), and had multiple hits in 10 of those games.

-- Gorman has had at least one RBI in 41.8% of his games this season (23 of 55), with two or more RBI 11 times (20.0%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Gorman has driven in a run in 23 games this year (41.1%), including 11 games with more than one RBI (19.6%).
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 38.2% of his games this year, with more than one run scored in 7.3%.
+- In 21 of 56 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.